All plans require 3rd party administration to protect retirement plan integrity. But it’s particularly important for Private Retirement Trusts. Why?

-A true PRT Administrator is geared toward business and seeks to help maximize the protection of “active” and “complex” private assets like private business stock or member interest, that are allowed in a PRT, as well as to help maintain cash flows to a successful business or private investment portfolio, to optimize ROI (return on investment), which includes minimizing costs.
+A true PRP Administrator is geared toward business and seeks to help maximize the protection of “active” and “complex” private assets like private business stock or member interest, that are allowed in a PRP, as well as to help maintain cash flows to a successful business or private investment portfolio, to optimize ROI (return on investment), which includes minimizing costs.

 Don’t become “BAD” Case Law

 There is nearly 200 legal case examples of successes and failures and the difference is black and white – a successful Private Retirement plan is one where there was proper and adequate administration that made the plan “legitimate”.
 Failed cases all had no or poor administration, the defense was lost and assets were forfeited to creditors and irretrievable.

 Conclusion: if anyone recommends or sets up a private retirement plan for you and does not provide or advocate critical administration support services, RUN AWAY, OR YOU COULD BECOME BAD CASE LAW!

 We believe that ever person should have a custom designed Private Retirement Plan and are here to help set one up for you.
 Contact us to find out how.